 In Mount Carmel, you can visit Maynard Dixon’s home and studio.
 A 20th century painter who focused on the American West, Dixon and his wife muralist Edith Hamilton built their home in 1939.
 You can tour it in spring through fall or participate in artist workshops.
 It’s on 2200 South State St.

 When you return to Kanab, kick back in Parry Lodge in a hotel room named after a Hollywood actor who stayed there, starting in the 1930s.
 Frank Sinatra starred in a 1962 western comedy film called Sargeants 3.
 Alongside Sinatra starred Sammy Davis Jr., Peter Lawford, Dean Martin and Joey Bishop.
-While Sinatra was in town, he paid for the construction of the lodge’s swimming pool.
-He also bought the jerseys for the local football team.
+John Wayne also filmed several movies while in Kanab.
+He not only requested that Parry Lodge build a pool, he paid for its construction.

 To learn more about Hollywood’s connection to the area, head to Little Hollywood Land in Kanab.
 More than 200 western movies and TV shows have been filmed in Kanab.
 The town first appeared on the silver screen in 1924, launching a decades long relationship with Hollywood, including Disney’s 2012 film John Carter.
 Discover the tales behind the films at 297 W. Center St.